waku-org/pm/FURPS/core/store.md

 ## Performance

-1. Only one network round trip is required for operation; including both configuration and message retrieval.
+1. Only one network round trip is required for operation.
 2. Implements pagination to manage resource usage on both client and server.
 3. Allows presence queries to verify message existence without transferring full content.
 4. Targets query response times under 2 seconds for typical requests.